The Best 5 Small Bluewater Sailboats for Ocean Cruising

 The underwater profile needs to be seaworthy.
 It’s best to look for a small bluewater sailboat that has an encapsulated keel, which is less likely to fall off in case of a collision with a log or container.
 A deeper draft also helps keep the boat stable in rough seas.

 The small cruising sailboat ought to be able to heave-to easily in a storm when the crew is tired and it’s not as safe to be on deck.
-The rudder should be protected from debris, so it’s a good idea to choose a skeg rudder or a full-keel small sailboat.
+The rudder should be protected from debris, so it’s a good idea to choose a skeg rudder or a full keel.

 The cabin needs to be well-designed with ample handholds, so you won’t be thrown around in big seas.
 The cockpit shouldn’t be too wide to wedge yourself in securely with your feet.
 Plus, a smaller cockpit drains faster when a wave washes in.